-Contra Deservition 1 Syntax Description hop-count Number of hops in a region before the BPDU is discarded.
+Syntax Description hop-count Numb er of hops in a region before the BPDU is discarded.
 The range is 1 to 255 hops.
-Defaults The default is 20 hops Delauns The default is 20 nops.
-Command Modes Global config uration Command History Release Modificati on 12.2(40)EX1 This comm nand was introduced.
-Usage Guidelines set to the max count by one imum value.
-When a sw and propagates the dec ys sends a BPDU (or M-record) with a cost of 0 and the hop count witch receives this BPDU, it decrements the received remaining hop remented count as the remaining hop count in the generated DU and ages the information held for the interface when the count Changing the spanning-tree mst ma ax-hops command affects all spanning-tree instances.
-Examples This example instances: shows how to set the s panning-tree max-hops to 10 for all multiple spanning-tree (MST) Switch(config)# spanning-tree mst max-hops 10 You can verif y your setting by enteri ng the show spanning-tree mst privileged EXEC command.
-Related Commands Command Description neiatea communas show spanni ng_tree mst Displays MST information. e mst forward-time Sets the forward-delay time for all MST instances. e mst hello-time Sets the interval between hello BPDUs sent by root switch spanning-tre configuration messages. spanning-tro ee mst max-age Sets the interval between messages that the spanning tree receives from the root switch.
+Defaults Command Modes The default is 20 hops Global configuration Command History Release Modificati DN 12.2(40)EX1 This comm hand was introduced.
+Usage Guidelines Examples 12.2(40)EX1This command was introduced.The root switch of the instance always sends a BPDU (or M-record) with a cost of 0 and the hop count set to the maximum value.
+When a switch receives this BPDU, it decrements the received remaining hop count by one and propagates the decremented count as the remaining hop count in the generated M-records.
+A switch discards the BPDU and ages the information held for the interface when the count reaches 0.Changing the spanning-tree mst max-hops command affects all spanning-tree instances.This example shows how to set the spanning-tree max-hops to 10 for all multiple spanning-tree (MST) instances: Switch(config)# spanning-tree mst max-hops 10You can verify your setting by entering the show spanning-tree mst privileged EXEC command.
+Related Commands Command Description show spanning-tree mst Displays MST information. spanning-tree mst fo rward-time Sets the forward-delay time for all MST instances. spanning-tree mst he Sets the interval between hello BPDUs sent by root switch configuration messages. spanning-tree mst m ax-age Sets the interval between messages that the spanning tree receives from the root switch.